massimovar/LearningFTOptix/README.md

 # LearningFTOptix
-A set of resources in order to become an FTOptix expert!
+A set of resources in order to become an FTOptix power user!

 ## FTOptix overview
 [What is FTOptix?](https://github.com/massimovar/LearningFTOptix/blob/main/pdf/FTOpti_Overview.pdf)